murat-cileli/dbee/README.md

 - List of selectable tables/views with a single key shortcuts.
 - View table/view structure or browse data.
 - Execute custom SQL queries.
-- Custom SQL query history.
+- SQL query history.
+- Free and open-source software.

 ### 🐝 Philosophy
 * **Non-destructive by design**: Users cannot accidentally drop a database or table from the UI.
 Destructive features does not exist and WILL NOT be implemented.